-CVED is the state MCSAP lead agency and does not supplement the program with sub-grantees.
-Michigan currently has 108 MCOs, 10 M/C investigators, 21 field MC Sergeants.
-CVED also has four non-sworn safety auditors who conduct inspections at weigh stations, under the supervision of enforcement personnel.
+MSP-CVED is the state MCSAP lead agency and does not supplement the program with sub-grantees.
+MSP-CVED currently has 109 MCOs, 10 Motor Carrier (MC) Investigators, 21 field MC Sergeants.
+MSP CVED also has three non-sworn safety auditors who conduct inspections at weigh stations, under the supervision of enforcement personnel.
 The aforementioned equal a total of 143 personnel who regularly conduct inspections at weigh stations, roadside, or at a carrier's place of business.
 In addition to enforcement of the FMCSRs and the HMR, MCOs are responsible for general traffic and regulatory compliance enforcement on commercial vehicles.
-This includes but is not limited to moving violations including drug and alcohol offenses, size, weight, and load enforcement, operating authority, and carrier registration requirements.
+This includes but is not limited to moving violations including drug and alcohol offenses, size, weight, operating authority, and vehicle registration requirements.

-Although Michigan does not use sub-grantees, CVED currently authorizes 33 inspection personnel in 19 non-funded local law enforcement agencies, including the Michigan Department of Transportation passenger carrier inspectors, to conduct NAS inspections in accordance with an inter-agency memorandum of agreement (MOA) with CVED.
+Although Michigan does not use sub-grantees, MSP-CVED currently authorizes 30 inspection personnel in 17 non-funded local law enforcement agencies, including the Michigan Department of Transportation passenger carrier inspectors, to conduct NAS inspections in accordance with an inter-agency memorandum of agreement (MOA) with MSP CVED.